-^{} Note: Graph amounts represent beginning of the year balances, do not represent GASB 68 and GASB 75 accounting changes and include toll revenue carryover funds.
+Note: Graph amounts represent beginning of the year balances, do not represent GASB 68 and GASB 75 accounting changes and include toll revenue carryover funds.
 See Appendix A for more details.

 The funds produced by the operating budget are put into the District's Capital reserves until the Board allocates them to fund the District share of the cost of capital projects or to cover temporary operating budget deficits.
 After funds are allocated by the Board, they are usually spent over several years depending on the particular multi-year spending pattern of the capital budget.
-The "Projected Reserves for Capital Projects" graph on page 25 represent a projection of how the current total of capital reserves as presented in the graph above would be allocated (Projected Unallocated Reserve line) and spent (Projected Reserve Balance line) if capital projects are undertaken as laid out in the 10-Year Capital Plan (see Appendix E).
+The "Projected Reserves for Capital Projects" graph on page 25 represents a projection of how the current total of capital reserves as presented in the graph above would be allocated (Projected Unallocated Reserve line) and spent (Projected Reserve Balance line) if capital projects are undertaken as laid out in the 10-Year Capital Plan (see Appendix E).
 Several factors have a significant impact on the rate at which reserves are allocated and thus impact the amount of reserves available.
 These factors include acquiring additional operating and capital grant funds and/or delaying or eliminating projects from the 10-Year Capital Plan.
-In addition, the reserve totals in the graph include the toll revenue transferred to reserve as a result of Federal one-time funding being used to pay for transit expenses.
-If District reserves are spent to pay for operating expenses, as in the proposed budget, those funds would not be available for meeting the District's capital project needs and would bring forward in time the complete spend out of the available reserves.
+In addition, the reserve totals in the graph include the toll revenue transferred to the reserve as a result of Federal one-time funding being used to pay for transit expenses.
+If District reserves are spent to pay for operating expenses, as in the adopted budget, those funds would not be available for meeting the District's capital project needs and would bring forward in time the complete spend out of the available reserves.

-In accordance with GASB 68, \$115.8 million of CalPERS Net Pension Liability (NPL) was recognized effective June 30, 2023.
+In accordance with GASB 68, CalPERS Net Pension Liability (NPL) is recognized each fiscal year.
 The District reserve totals in these graphs do not include the impact of the GASB 68 requirement.
-The reason being is that the District assumes that those funds are set aside to cover liabilities that are decades into the future and that the District is on track to pay down those liabilities using yearly operating revenue or Trust investment earnings so will not need to use current reserve funds for that purpose..
-Also, in accordance with GASB 68, \$163.1 million of ATU NPL was recognized June 30, 2023.
+The reason is that the District assumes that those funds are set aside to cover liabilities that are decades into the future and that the District is on track to pay down those liabilities using yearly operating revenue or Trust investment earnings so will not need to use current reserve funds for that purpose.
+Also, in accordance with GASB 68, ATU NPL is recognized each fiscal year.
 The ATU pension is independent, thus the District is not legally liable for the NPL.
-The ATU Pension Trust's financial reports also show the NPL.
-Nonetheless, GASB 68 requires the District to report it in order for the ATU Pension Trust's NPL to be clearly noted.
+The ATU Pension Trust's financial reports show the NPL.
+Nonetheless, GASB 68 requires the District to report the ATU Pension Trust's NPL so it is clearly noted.
 In both CalPERS and ATU cases, the District counts the funds that offset the NPL on the District's balance sheet as available for capital projects.

-In accordance with GASB 75, \$47.6 million net Other Postemployment Benefits (OPEB) liability was recognized effective June 30, 2023.
+In accordance with GASB 75, net Other Postemployment Benefits (OPEB) liability is recognized effective June 30, 2023.
 The District reserve totals in these graphs do not include the impact of the GASB 75 requirement.
 The reason being is that those funds are set aside to cover liabilities that are decades into the future and the District is on track to pay down those liabilities with operating budget earnings or Trust investment earnings prior to them coming due.
 The District counts the funds that offset the net OPEB liability on the District's balance sheet as available for capital projects.